islet-project/islet/examples/veraison/README.md

 measurements are saved there.

-This is performed by some specifically prepared realm (e.g. one provided by `Islet/scripts/fvp-cca`).
+This is performed by some specifically prepared realm (e.g. one provided by `CCA/islet/scripts/fvp-cca`).
 To do this do the following:

     CCA/islet $ ./scripts/init.sh
-    CCA/islet $ ./scripts/fvp-cca --normal-world=linux --realm=linux --rmm=islet --hes
+    CCA/islet $ ./scripts/fvp-cca --normal-world=linux --realm=linux --rmm=islet --hes --rmm-log-level info

 The first command will initialize the scripts and download all required components.
 The second command will build the platform and the realm and run the FVP emulator and HES application.

+If run under X environment terminals should open with telnet 5000/5003.
+If not we can run those telnets manually on two separate terminals:

+    $ telnet localhost 5000
+    $ telnet localhost 5003

+Port 5000 is the main terminal with console.
+5003 is RMM.
+We don't need the output of the second one, but the telnet itself is necessary for FVP to work properly (buffering reasons).

 When the FVP linux is booted we need to run the realm:

     $ ./launch-realm.sh

 This will take a lot of time (FVP is slow).
-Wait until you have a realm shell.
+Wait until you have a realm loaded.
 Then load RSI module and get the token:

+    Welcome to Buildroot
+    buildroot login: root

     # cd /shared
-    /shared # inmod rsi.ko
+    shared # insmod rsi.ko
-    /shared # ./rsictl attest -o token.bin
+    shared # ./bin/rsictl attest -o token.bin

-For the token part challenge value will be randomized, but in here it doesn't matter.
+For the token its challenge value will be randomized, but in here it doesn't matter.
 Now we can kill the FVP (ctrl-c on the FVP terminal).
 Eventually the following command may be required as FVP doesn't always close cleanly: